Nickelodeon (Philippines): Nickelodeon Philippines Kids Choice Awards

 The Philippines Kids Choice Awards is the second setting of the Kids Choice Awards in Asia preceded by Indonesia.
 The show was first held since 2008 at the Aliw Theater in Pasay and was first hosted by Michael V. with some various Filipino artists.
 Nickelodeon, an American cable television network, brought Kids' Choice Awards to the Philippines in an effort to strengthen its presence in Asia.
-According to Amit Jain, executive Vice-President and managing director of MTV Networks India, China and Southeast Asia, "This is a milestone for Nickelodeon's business in Southeast Asia as it will deliver on Nick's commitment of providing global kids-centric shows and properties which are adapted to reflect local tastes and aspirations."
+According to Amit Jain, executive vice-president and managing director of MTV Networks India, China and Southeast Asia, "This is a milestone for Nickelodeon's business in Southeast Asia as it will deliver on Nick's commitment of providing global kids-centric shows and properties which are adapted to reflect local tastes and aspirations."
 The Philippines KCA has been inactive all over the years.

 Nowadays, it was revived as a category representing the Philippines.

 Nickelodeon on free-to-air television

 Prior to the launch of Nickelodeon Philippines in the fall of 1998, Nickelodeon first aired in the country as a block of the free-to-air state-owned TV channel PTV from 1989 to 1992.
 The block used to air in the mornings and afternoons consisted mostly of drama-related programs, educational programs, and game shows.
-Then, it moved to New Vision 9 from 1992 to 1998, and again from 2003 to 2006 as RPN.
+Then, it moved to New Vision 9/RPN from 1992 to 1998, and again from 2002 to 2006 as RPN.
 During that time, GMA purchased the rights to air Rugrats and selected Nick Jr. shows (including Blue's Clues and Dora the Explorer) from 1998 to 2006.

-Both RPN and GMA lost the broadcasting rights of Nickelodeon shows to ABC in May 2006.
+Both RPN and GMA lost the broadcasting rights of Nickelodeon shows to ABC on May 1, 2006.
 Later rebranded as TV5, Nick shows were later dubbed for the first time to Filipino on August 11, 2008 (except for Go, Diego, Go!), making it the first national network to do so.
 The network ended its contract with Nickelodeon on June 30, 2010, months after it was purchased by PLDT's MediaQuest Holdings from the Cojuangco group and Malaysian media conglomerate Media Prima, which caused a major, permanent reshuffle in TV5's programming.
 Yo Gabba Gabba! was the only Nick program retained by TV5; although produced by Nickelodeon, it wasn't dubbed into Filipino as the contract had already expired.
 SpongeBob SquarePants was also aired on Q (GMA Network's former affiliate) every weekday mornings until February 18, 2011, when the channel was discontinued to relaunch as GMA News TV (now GTV), a news-oriented channel.